About keyword matching options

 Broad-match is the default match type that all your keywords are assigned.
 Ads may show on searches that include misspellings, synonyms, related searches and other relevant variations.
 So if your keyword is 'women’s hats', someone searching for 'buy ladies hats' might see your ad.
 Learn more about broad-match

 Exclude your ads from showing on searches with that term.
-So if you’re a hat company that doesn’t sell baseball hats, you could add a negative keyword, designated with a minus sign (-baseball hats).
-Learn more about negative keywords
+So if you’re a hat company that doesn’t sell baseball caps, you could add a negative keyword, designated with a minus sign (-baseball caps).
+Learn more about negative keywords.

 More advanced options